livetrails/targetj/README.md

 npm install targetj
 ```

+## Why TargetJ?

+Imagine being able to build a front-end project using a single approach for API integration, animation, event handling, and more.
+Now imagine doing it without worrying about asynchronous calls, callbacks, promises, timeouts, external CSS, or even HTML.
+That's what TargetJ solves.
+It simplifies the entire development.

 ## What are targets?

 Targets provide a unified interface for variable assignments and methods, giving them life cycles and the autonomy to operate independently, with various callbacks to adapt to changes, mimicking the behavior of living cells.